monitoringartist/zabbix-docker-monitoring/README.md

 make
 ```

-Output will be binary file (dynamically linked shared object library) `zabbix_module_docker.so`, which can be loaded by Zabbix agent.
+The output will be the binary file (dynamically linked shared object library) `zabbix_module_docker.so`, which can be loaded by Zabbix agent.

-You can use also Docker for compilation.
+You can also use Docker for compilation.
 Example of Dockerfiles, which have been prepared for module compilation - https://github.com/monitoringartist/zabbix-docker-monitoring/tree/master/dockerfiles

 Troubleshooting
 ===============